Website remarketing, which targets Hot audiences, is one of the cornerstones of successful Facebook advertising.

 For the rest of the copy, you want to repeat any offer that they may have seen on your website or from other Facebook ads further up your ad funnel.

 For example, highlight a price promotion such as a discount and the relevant code they need to use to redeem it.
-This to be followed by a call to action to drive people to the product page of what you are offering in the ad.
+This to be followed by a A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." to drive people to the product page of what you are offering in the ad.

 Your creative and headline should also be based on the product you are promoting.
 We’ve found that offer headlines focused on product perform very well compared to benefit headlines, which are most commonly used when building consideration further up the Ad funnel.